iPad mini 6 Problems: 5 Things You Need to Know

 If the symbol is green and the activation process still isn’t working, make sure you have a SIM card inserted into your iPad.
 If you’re receiving a “No Sim” or “Invalid SIM” error, you’ll want to head over to this guide for assistance.

-In addition to those problems, we’re seeing complaints about connectivity issues (Wi-Fi, Bluetooth, cellular data), Touch ID issues, problems with various first and third-party apps, sound problems, jelly scrolling while the device is in Portrait Mode, and many others.
+In addition to those problems, we’re seeing complaints about connectivity issues (Wi-Fi, Bluetooth, cellular data), Touch ID issues, problems with various first and third-party apps, and sound problems.

 This is an early list of iPad mini 6 problems and we expect it to grow as more people get the device and as more people adopt Apple’s latest iPad mini.